catbro666/lua-debugger/README.md

 **syntax:** luadebug.removebreakpoint(id)

-Remove the breakpoint set before.
+Removes the breakpoint set before.
 If `id` is not a valid breakpoint id, it does nothing.

 ## getvarvalue

 **syntax:** luadebug.getvarvalue(name, level)

-Print the value of a variable called `name`.
+Prints the value of a variable called `name`.
 And `level` specifies the stack level of the active function

 from which the variable is searched.